 Key Features

 The top-line feature of Personal Capital is its dashboard.
-All of your financial information is visible at a quick glance, so you can see how your cash flow, balances, and assets stack up to create your true net worth.
+All your financial information is visible at a glance, so you can see how your cash flow, balances, and assets stack up to create your true net worth.

 You can easily track your returns and project investment growth and fees.
 Use the dashboard to set a course by tweaking the data and seeing how an investment or paying off a loan early changes your future.